Mitch McConnell: Early career (1967–1984)

 From 1968 to 1970, McConnell worked as chief legislative assistant to Senator Marlow Cook in Washington, D.C., managing a legislative department consisting of five members as well as assisting with speechwriting and constituent services.

 In 1971, McConnell returned to Louisville, where he worked on Tom Emberton's campaign for governor of Kentucky, which was unsuccessful.
-McConnell attempted to run for a seat in the state legislature but was disqualified because he did not meet the residency requirements for the office.
+McConnell attempted to run for a seat in the Kentucky General Assembly but was disqualified because he did not meet the residency requirements for the office.
 He then worked for the Louisville law firm Segal, Isenberg, Sales and Stewart for a few years.
 During the same period, he taught a night class on political science at the University of Louisville.

 In October 1974, McConnell returned to Washington to fill a position as Deputy Assistant Attorney General under President Ford, where he worked alongside Robert Bork, Laurence Silberman, and Antonin Scalia.
 He also served as acting United States Assistant Attorney General for the Office of Legislative Affairs under President Ford in 1975.

 In 1977, McConnell was elected the Jefferson County judge/executive, the top political office in Jefferson County, Kentucky, at the time, defeating incumbent Democrat Todd Hollenbach III, 53% to 47%.
 He was reelected in 1981 against Jefferson County Commissioner Jim "Pop" Malone, 51% to 47%, outspending Malone 3–1, and occupied the office until his election to the U.S. Senate in 1984.